vahonen/eeg-validator-calculator/README.md

 Key | Value range | Description
 ------------ | ------------- | ---------------
-zeroTouch | true, false | **true**: No user intervention needed, validator_config.json settings used, **false**: user intervention needed logfile | *character string* | The name for the file to save Matlab log timezone | *character string* | IANA specified timezone (e.g. Europe/Helsinki) cleanedFolder | *character string* | The Folder where cleaned signals are to be stored dropXchannels | true, false | **true**: 'x' marked channels in Excel are taken in, **false**: 'x' marked channels are dropped
+zeroTouch | true, false | **true**: No user intervention needed, validator_config.json settings used, **false**: user intervention needed logfile | *character string* | The name for the file for storing Matlab log timezone | *character string* | IANA specified timezone (e.g. Europe/Helsinki) cleanedFolder | *character string* | The Folder where cleaned signals are to be stored dropXchannels | true, false | **true**: 'x' marked channels in Excel are taken in, **false**: 'x' marked channels are dropped